wp-plugins/restaurant-manager/readme.txt

 4. Here you can add notes to your customers booking at any time.
 Just click edit then add your notes and update your order.

-5. Here are the general settings you can modify these settings to enhance your restaurant reservation plugin and fit it to your requirements.
+5. Here are the general settings, you can modify these settings to enhance your restaurant reservation plugin and fit it to your requirements.

 6. On the Reservation Schedule screen you can manage your restaurant open days and times.
-You can combine opening anc closing times if you have two distinct open periods in one day.
+You can combine opening and closing times if you have two distinct open periods in one day.
 Such as a cafe by day and restaurant by night establishment.

 7. The Notifications Screen will enable you to modify your email messages.
 You are able to add tags to your emails to personalise them more.
 When you change the status of your booking the correct email will be sent to your user.